npezza93/solid_storage/README.md

 database and serves them using X-Sendfile and adheres to the Active Storage service contract.

+## Why?

+S3, Azure, R2, GCS all cost money.
+When starting out and trying to keep costs low storing files in the database is just fine.
+So why not just use the disk adapter?
+The disk adapter only works if you are on a single server, and if you are on a single server, the disk adapter can be cumbersome to backup.
+With data in the database, it is easy to backup and make your portal.
+Solid Storage also uses X-Sendfile just like the disk adapter so you get all the upside of the disk adapter.

 ## Installation

 1. `bundle add solid_storage`